imsb-uke/discern/README.rst

 .. code-block:: sh

-   poetry run discern process <parameters.json>
+   poetry run discern preprocess <parameters.json>

 An example parameters.json is provided together with an hyperparameter_search.json for hyperparameter optimization using ray[tune].
 The training can be done with